416rehman/splite/README.md

 After your `config.json` file is built, you have enable `Privileged Intents` on your Discord [developer portal](https://discordapp.com/developers/applications/).
 You can find these intents under the "Bot" section, and there are two ticks you have to switch on.
 For more information on Gateway Intents, check out [this](https://discordjs.guide/popular-topics/intents.html#the-intents-bit-field-wrapper) link.

-Once done, feel free to launch Calypso using the command `node app.js` or `nodemon app.js`.
+Once done, feel free to launch Splite using the command `node app.js` or `nodemon app.js`.
 If on Linux, you can also kick off using the `start.sh` script.
-If you need additional help setting up, join the [Calypso Support Server](https://discord.gg/pnYVdut)!
+If you need additional help setting up, join the [Splite Support Server](https://discord.gg/8Uk2REYmd3)!

-**Important Note:** Do not use Heroku to host Calypso!
-Calypso uses SQLite as its database which backs up its data store on disk.
+**Important Note:** Do not use Heroku to host Splite!
+Splite uses SQLite as its database which backs up its data store on disk.
 Heroku clears its contents often, so your database will be wiped.
 Read more [here](https://devcenter.heroku.com/articles/sqlite3).

 ### Emojis

-If you are **self-hosting** Calypso, you may notice that the emojis for certain commands are not displaying.
-This is because Calypso uses **custom emojis** for a variety of her commands.
+If you are **self-hosting** Splite, you may notice that the emojis for certain commands are not displaying.
+This is because Splite uses **custom emojis** for a variety of her commands.
 These emojis will have to be added to your own server, and you will have to change the corresponding IDs in the `emojis.json` util if you would like to use them.
 Or, you can replace the emojis in `emojis.json` with ones you already have access to.
-If you would like to use Calypso's original custom emojis, hop into the [Calypso Support Server](https://discord.gg/pnYVdut) where you can snag them all.
+If you would like to use Splite's original custom emojis, hop into the [Splite Support Server](https://discord.gg/8Uk2REYmd3) where you can snag them all.

 ### Colors

-Upon being invited to a server, Calypso will automatically create **6** predefined colors for your server to enjoy.
+Upon being invited to a server, Splite will automatically create **6** predefined colors for your server to enjoy.
 To add more, use the provided `createcolor` command to quickly and easily create new colors.

 To add colors manually, first create a few empty roles at the bottom of your server's role hierarchy.
 The names of these roles must begin with the character `#`, for example, `#Red` or `#Blue`.
 Then change the color of that role to your desired hex, and that's it!
-After they are set up, the members of your server can then change their color by using Calypso's color commands!
+After they are set up, the members of your server can then change their color by using Splite's color commands!
 Credit to [Threebow](https://github.com/Threebow) for the idea.

 ![Alt Text](https://i.imgur.com/SLJCN6y.gif)

 ## To-Do

-Calypso is in a continuous state of development.
+Splite is in a continuous state of development.
 New features/updates may come at any time.
 Some pending ideas are:

   * Music
   * Automod